 3.3.
 Activity expected in the 2D-LIF and DF spectra

 For eigenstates that are dominated by a single ZOS, we expect to see a dominant (v, m) = 0 band as the strongest contributor to the fluorescence from such a level.
 Associated with this will be other Franck-Condon (FC)-active vibrational transitions or symmetry-allowed vibtor contributions arising from changes in geometry and/or vibrational frequencies and/or torsional potentials – for convenience, we refer to both of these as ‘FC transitions’ or ‘FC activity’ in the below.
 Occasionally, if there are large changes between the potentials, then it is possible that the (v, m) = 0 band will not be the most intense.
-In addition, it is possible to see weaker transitions associated with m = ±3 and, even weaker, transitions associated with m = ±6.
+It is possible to see weaker transitions associated with m = ±3 and, even weaker, transitions associated with m = ±6.

 If an eigenstate is made up of more than one ZOS, then we expect contributions from each ZOS to appear in the spectrum.
 However, this assumes that there is a significant difference between the ZOS make-up of the eigenstates in both electronic states.
 Indeed, if the eigenstate make-up were identical in these two states, than we would just see a spectrum dominated by the (v, m) = 0 band corresponding to transitions between the particular eigenstate in both electronic states.
 Usually, however, there is a significant difference in the make-up and then for a simple Fermi resonance we would expect to see both (v, m) = 0 bands, with that of one ZOS dominating from one FR component, and the reverse for the second component.